 - Spending a lot of time drinking, getting alcohol, or recovering from alcohol use

-- Failing to fulfill major obligations at work, school, or home due to repeated alcohol use
+- Failing to fulfill obligations at work, school, or home due to repeated alcohol use

-- Continuing to drink alcohol even though you know it’s causing physical, social, or interpersonal problems
+- Continuing to drink alcohol despite knowing the risk of physical, social, or interpersonal problems

 - Giving up or reducing social and work activities and hobbies

-- Experiencing alcohol withdrawal symptoms—such as nausea, sweating, and shaking—when you don’t drink, or drinking to avoid these symptoms
+- Experiencing alcohol withdrawal symptoms when not drinking or drinking to avoid these symptoms

 Common risk factors of alcoholism include but are not limited to: